colm-o-caoimh/Weekly_Tasks/README.md

 * As per the demonstration in the tutorial, I created a while loop which breaks once the current value is 1.
 * I also initialized an empty list to which each output calculated by the program is added.

+Week 5 Task:
+* Write a program which outputs whether today is a weekday or the weekend.
+* My first instinct was to create a list/dictionary containing the days of the week, loop through that list, and break when the if condition was satisfied.
+I eventually managed to get this to work following initial difficulties (I was comparing each dictionary element with the today variable which prevented distinction between weekdays and weekend)
+* As a result of the difficulty I had with the for loop, I managed to simplify the code to its current version – a simple if..else statement.
+* I needed to work out how to check if an int variable was between two int values.
+For this I used stackoverlow (https://stackoverflow.com/questions/13628791/determine-whether-integer-is-between-two-other-integers)